hbctraining/scRNA-seq_online/activities/day1_polls.md

     - i.
 Bulk RNA-seq
     - i. **scRNA-seq**

-1. **Choose the most appropriate analysis.** You would like to identify a strong biomarker for a disease in which we expect a lot of heterogeneity across celltypes.
+1. **Choose the most appropriate analysis.** You would like to identify a strong biomarker for a disease in which we expect a lot of heterogeneity across cell types.
     - i.
 Bulk RNA-seq
     - i. **scRNA-seq**

-1. **Choose the most appropriate analysis.** You FACS sort your samples for a cell type of interest and would like to determine the DE of gene isoforms.
+1. **Choose the most appropriate analysis.** You FACS sort your samples for a cell type of interest and would like to determine the differential expression of gene isoforms.
     - i. **Bulk RNA-seq**
     - i. scRNA-seq

-1. **Choose the most appropriate analysis.** You would like to determine the genes that are DE between two conditions and expect a lot of cell type heterogeneity; however, you can only afford a single sample per condition if you do scRNA-seq.
+1. **Choose the most appropriate analysis.** You would like to determine the genes that are differentially expressed between two conditions in heterogenous tissue; however, your budget can only afford a single sample per condition if you do scRNA-seq, but could afford multiple samples per condition using bulk RNA-Seq.
     - i. **Bulk RNA-seq**
     - i. scRNA-seq